Louis II de Lorraine, cardinal de Guise: Troyes

-Among those purged from council was d'Aubeterre, who had accompanied Guise on his forceful entry into the city.
+Among those purged from the council was d'Aubeterre, who had accompanied Guise on his forceful entry into the city.
 D'Aubeterre had been nominated by the king, and had relations with de Mesgrigny, making him an object of suspicion.
 De Mesgrigny was expelled from the city by Guise and many other residents left at this time for exile.
 The new regime expected the people of Troyes to toast to the health of the Guise, and not speak of Henri.
 Cardinal Guise arranged for the restoration of the water supply to Troyes, which he had previously cut off, and set about instilling fervour through regular religious processions.
 Bonfires were held where enemies of the ligue were burned.

 He reached out in letters to Châlons-sur-Marne, hoping to bring them into the fold of the Sainte-Union.
 After several councillors were sent to meet with Guise, they stalled for time, claiming they could not come to a decision before convoking the three estates in Châlons to consider their grievances.
 Guise and his brother the duke were increasingly frustrated by Châlons' various stalling tactics, the city only making a tentative agreement with the ligue after the king had already conceded signing the Edict of Union on 21 July while staying in Rouen.
 Other cities were far more willing, and representatives from Chaumont, the Seize in Paris and Reims met in Troyes to affirm their allegiance to the ligueur Sainte-Union.
 Guise was delighted with Chaumont, and dispatched the prince de Joinville to the city to congratulate them.

 While Cardinal Guise had achieved success in Troyes for the family, his cousin Charles, Duke of Aumale was having a more difficult time in Picardie.
 Unlike Guise he had failed to secure the city he desired, Boulogne.